cpriest/hain-plugin-psl/Notes.md

 # Refactoring
 1. ~~Separate out Pattern vs Patterns w/ Providers into different classes (Provider Patterns have much more code)~~
 2. ~~Perhaps move PCRE Matching of {string[]} to a utility function~~
-3. More elegant solution to recent items list sorting, seems clunky as-is.
+3. More elegant solution to recent items list sorting, seems clunky as-is (refactored once...) ??
 4. ~~Move ExpandVars into Utils~~
 5. Switch to import * from * rather than require?
 6. ~~Have MatchlistProvider call this.BuildMatchlist() from it's own constructor, then FilesetProvider won't need it's own constructor just for that.~~